z-Vaughan/S3Bridge/docs/SERVICES.md

-# Service Management - Universal S3 Library
+# Service Management - S3Bridge

-Guide for adding and managing services in the Universal S3 Library.
+Guide for adding and managing services in the S3Bridge.

 ## Overview

-The Universal S3 Library uses a service-tier architecture where each service gets specific bucket access patterns and permissions.
+The S3Bridge uses a service-tier architecture where each service gets specific bucket access patterns and permissions.
 Services are managed through IAM roles and Lambda configuration.

 ## Adding New Services